Digital Main Street Ontario Grants Program 4.0

-The application portal for Digital Transformation Grants is now closed and will re-open in January 2023 depending on grant availability.
+The application portal for Digital Transformation Grants is now open and will remain open until September 30, 2023 (or until grant funds are fully exhausted).

 Digital Main Street is an active and progressive program focused on helping small businesses adopt digital tools and technologies and embrace digital marketing.

 The program is based on three important components:

 - Knowledge transfer through online training and assessments

 - Resources including Digital Transformation Grants, and

 - Support through Digital Service Squads, a team of trained digital technology specialists that provide businesses with the hands-on support and guidance needed to begin their digital transformation.

 Digital Main Street (DMS) was created and launched by the Toronto Association of Business Improvement Areas (TABIA) in 2016 with direct support from the City of Toronto.
 The program is also supported by a group of strategic partners including: Google, Mastercard, Shopify, Microsoft, Facebook, Intuit QuickBooks, Square, and Lightspeed.

 In 2018, with the foresight of the need to help main street small businesses be more resilient, the Government of Ontario funded the expansion of Digital Main Street, a $12 million multi-faceted program to help main street small businesses adopt and use digital technologies more effectively.
 In 2020, the Government of Ontario and the Federal Development Agency for Southern Ontario (FedDev Ontario) stepped up with new funding to extend the program to March 2021.
 Subsequently, on July 1, 2021, the Government of Ontario again extended funding for the Ontario Grants Program to provide Digital Transformation Grants to small businesses and Digital Service Squad grants to municipalities, BIAs, Chambers and Small Business Enterprise Centres.